isabelxklee/sous-chef/README.md

 💫👩🏻‍🍳 Sous Chef 👩🏻‍🍳💫
 ========================

 Sous Chef is a web app that allows you to create new recipes and track your cooking history.
-Made by [Isabel K. Lee](https://www.kleetime.com).

 Live demo: https://souschef-app.herokuapp.com